PinkyJie/angular1-webpack-starter/README.md

 yo aio-angular
 ```

-## Blog Posts related(Chinese)
+## Blog Posts related(written in Chinese)
 * [重构你的gulpfile](http://pinkyjie.com/2015/03/24/refactor-your-gulpfile/)

 ## Future Plan
-* Add unit/e2e tests for the app
+* add unit/e2e tests for the app
-* Add unit test for the generateor
+* add unit test for the generateor
-* Add more generators like controller/service/directive...
+* add more generators like controller/service/directive...
+* more blog posts for the techniques used in this repo

 ## License